jan-moravec/cv-latex/README.md

 # CV template using LaTex class for multiple languages support

-I was looking all over the web for a suitable CV template and I was not succesfull.
-So I decided to create a new LaTex template (since it is always better option than using Office :-)).
+I was looking all over the web for a suitable CV template and I was not successful.
+So I decided to create a new LaTex template (since it is always a better option than using Office :-)).

 - Chronological CV
 - Highly customizable